 Students in grades 7–12 may also be eligible for part-time enrollment through the Statewide Online Education Program (SOEP) if they are currently attending either a public school within their resident district, a private school, a state-approved charter school, or are homeschooled.

 How many students does UTVA enroll?

-Per UTVA's charter the school can have a total enrollment of 2,050 students.
-Please reference the chart below for grade level enrollment allotments.
+Per UTVA's charter, the school can have a total enrollment of 2,050 students based on the following allotments:

 Does UTVA have a lottery process for enrollment?